Last updated on .

 Windows

-The building has a Greek cross plan.
+The building is on a Greek cross plan.
 Several original Byzantine features can be seen, including marble panels on the walls, icon frames, and columns.

 Marble panels